 Other Things to Consider

-Once her credentials and professional status are determined, you will want to make sure that you and she are a match.
+Once you feel satisfied with her credentials, professional status and self care, you will want to make sure that you and she are a match.
 You need to feel safe and comfortable with your therapist.
 She should be nonjudgmental and professional.
+A piece of paper in a frame on a wall does not guarantee the personal qualities, active listening skills, demeanor, tone of voice, or feeling of safety you will need to make personal progress.
 She should ask you what your goals are for therapy, and she should offer you useful tools and strategies for moving forward.
+If you feel there is not a match, move on.
+If you choose to allow her to work with you and you encounter a problem, try finding the courage to speak openly about it.
+If you cannot, I recommend you communicate with her governing body.
+You will NOT hurt her feelings and it is actually your responsibility to keep yourself safe.

 Wondering if your treatment can be covered?